-[MM]: Dr. Orbach did field work in the Yukon as a senior.
+[MM]: Dr. Orbach did field work in the Yukon in her fourth year as an undergraduate.
 This put her in an interesting position when she started applying for graduate school.
-She started research work much later than most aspiring marine mammologists, which made her feel unqualified to go the route that would lead her to the beach lifestyle that she dreamed of.
+She started researchwork much later than most aspiring marine mammologists, which made her feel unqualified to go the route that would lead her to the beach lifestyle that she dreamed of.
 Dr. Orbach told me that the majority start in high school, interning over the summer in order to gain an edge in the highly competitive field.
 She therefore made the decision to take an unusual detour in her graduate studies.